forfudan/MojoMiji/src/docs/basic/types.md

 ### Print a list

 You cannot print the `List` object directly in Mojo (at least at the moment).
 This is because the `List` type does not implement the `Writable` trait, which is required for printing.
-To print a `List`, you have to write your own auxiliary function:
+To print a `List`, you have to write your own auxiliary function.

 ```mojo
 def print_list_of_floats(array: List[Float64]):